3 suspects wanted for stealing spools of wire at multiple stores caught at Southington Lowe’s

 SOUTHINGTON, Conn.
-(WTNH) — Southington Police arrested three men accused of stealing large spools of wire at multiple stores.
+(WTNH) — Southington Police arrested three men accused of stealing large spools of wire at multiple stores across the state.

-Police said they caught three men from the Fort Worth area after they tried to steal nearly $7,000 worth of wire from the Lowe’s on Executive Boulevard in Southington on Wednesday.
+Police said they caught three men from the Fort Worth, Texas area after they tried to steal nearly $7,000 worth of wire from the Lowe’s on Executive Boulevard in Southington on Wednesday.

 Police identified the suspects as 22-year-old Daniel Raymond Thomas, 22-year-old Clarence Gerald Davis, and 23-year-old Marcus Hunter.